Environmental tax statistics

-Across the EU, the environmental tax revenue-to-GDP ratios ranged in 2019 from 1.4 % (Ireland) to 3.9 % (Greece).
-The environmental taxes to TSC ratios also varied across the EU Member States, with Bulgaria (10.3 %) reporting the largest shares of environmental taxes in TSC and Germany and Luxembourg the lowest (both 4.4 %).
+Across the EU, the environmental tax revenue-to-GDP ratios ranged in 2020 from 1.2 % (Ireland) to 4.7 % (Slovenia).
+The environmental taxes to TSC ratios also varied across the EU Member States, with Slovenia (12.3 %) reporting the largest shares of environmental taxes in TSC, and Slovakia (4.0 %) and Luxembourg (3.5 %) the lowest.

-Transport taxes were the second-largest component of the environmental tax revenue for all EU Member States but Estonia and Lithuania.
-The contribution of transport taxes to the total was particularly high in Denmark, Ireland and Malta.
+Transport taxes were the second-largest component of the environmental tax revenue for all EU Member States but Estonia.
+The contribution of transport taxes to the total was particularly high in Denmark, Austria, Malta and Ireland.

 Pollution and resource taxes account for a very small portion of the environmental tax revenue.
 They group a variety of taxes, levied e.g. on waste, water pollution and abstraction.
-In many European countries, such taxes were introduced later than energy or transport taxes and only marginal values of this category of taxes are reported up to now.
-As yet, no taxes of this category have been levied in Germany.
+In many European countries, such taxes were introduced later than energy or transport taxes and only small values of this category of taxes are reported up to now.
+As yet, no taxes of this category have been reported for Germany.
 The Netherlands, Malta, Hungary and Estonia stand out in this regard, recording shares of pollution and resource taxes that, albeit small, are larger than in other EU Member States.

-The breakdown of the environmental tax revenue by category is also available for three EFTA countries and the United Kingdom.
+The breakdown of the environmental tax revenue by category is also available for three EFTA countries.
 For details, see Figure 2.

-Most of the EU Member States recorded a lower share of environmental tax revenue in TSC in 2019, although for the majority the drop remained marginal (below 0.2 percentage points ).
-Larger decreases were observed in Cyprus, Latvia and Denmark (between 1.1 and 1.4 p.p.), and it should be noted that for these countries the environmental tax revenue decreased also in absolute terms.
-Only in 10 EU Member States did the share slightly increased.
-The year-on-year increases were relatively larger in Estonia (1.26 p.p.) and Romania (0.55 p.p).
+Most of the EU Member States recorded a lower share of environmental tax revenue in TSC in 2020, although for the majority the drop remained marginal (below 0.35 percentage points).
+Larger decreases were observed in Estonia, Slovenia and Romania (between 1.0 and 2.4 pp).
+Only in one EU Member States, Latvia (0.24 pp, did the share slightly increase.

-Although the changes in the environmental tax revenue-to-GDP ratios between 2018 and 2019 are not quite as significant, differences can be noted between Member States.
-Some countries kept or slightly increased their 2018 environmental tax revenue-to-GDP ratio, but for the majority of countries, the ratio decreased in 2019, with the largest decreases also recorded by Cyprus, Latvia and Denmark (more than 0.3 p.p).
+Although the changes in the environmental tax revenue-to-GDP ratios between 2019 and 2020 are not quite as significant, differences can be noted between Member States.
+Some countries kept or slightly increased their 2019 environmental tax revenue-to-GDP ratio, but for the majority of countries, the ratio decreased in 2020, with the largest decreases recorded by Luxembourg, Slovenia and Estonia (more than 0.3 pp).

 Environmental taxes by payer